apache/amoro/site/docs/en/engines/flink/flink-get-started.md

 The Arctic project can be self-compiled to obtain the runtime jar.

-`mvn clean package -pl ':arctic-flink-runtime-1.14' -am -DskipTests`
+`mvn clean package -pl 'arctic-flink-runtime-1.14' -am -DskipTests`

 The Flink Runtime Jar is located in the `flink/v1.14/flink-runtime/target` directory.

 ## Environment Preparation
 Download Flink and related dependencies, and download Flink 1.12/1.14/1.15 as needed.
-Taking 1.12 as an example:
+Taking Flink 1.12 as an example:

 ```shell
 FLINK_VERSION=1.12.7